A Wish

 And point with taper spire to heav’n.

-“A wish” by Samuel Rogers is a sixteen line picturesque poem that eloquently portrays the romantic essence of rural life .
-In this poem the poet desires to have a beautiful home surrounded by nature.
-He masterfully uses various sound imagery throughout the poem, such as beehive’s hum , willowy brook, swallow’s twitter , Lucy’s singing ,merry peals to create this auditory landscape where he hopes to share his meal With welcome guest like the pilgrim .
+“A Wish” by Samuel Rogers is a sixteen-line picturesque poem that eloquently portrays the romantic essence of rural life.
+The poet desires to have a beautiful home surrounded by nature.
+He masterfully uses various sound imagery throughout the poem, for example, the beehive’s hum, the willowy brook, the swallow’s twitter, Lucy’s singing, and merry peals.
+These imageries serve to create this auditory landscape where he hopes to share his meal with welcome guests like the pilgrim.
 He wants this idealistic domestic life to come to life and become a reality.
-The poem concludes With the image of the village church where he takes his marriage vow .
-The nature along with domestic life ultimately becomes an instrument of heavenly design.
+The poem concludes with the image of the village church where he takes his marriage vow.
+Nature, along with domestic life, ultimately becomes an instrument of heavenly design.

 A. Comprehension: